 | Draw or loss | Full loss |

-If Team A wins, profit
+- If Team A wins, the bet profits.

-If Team A loses, big L
+- If Team A loses, the bet loses.

-How Do Bookmakers Set Asian Handicap Lines?
+How Sportsbooks Set Asian Handicap Lines

-- Team strength ratings
+Team strength ratings

-- Expected goals models
+Expected goals models

-- Market demand
+Market demand

-| Input | How It Helps Set the Line |
+| Input | How it helps set the line |

 |---|---|

-| Team strength ratings | Shapes the baseline gap between the teams |
+| Team strength ratings | Shapes the baseline difference between the teams |

 | Expected goals models | Projects likely scoring margins |

-| Market demand | Moves the number as money comes in |
+| Market demand | Moves the price or line as money comes in |

-How Do You Read Asian Handicap Odds on a Sportsbook?
+How to Read Asian Handicap Odds

 How to Read an Asian Handicap Bet

-- Identify the handicap line (example: -0.5 or +0.75)
+- Identify the handicap line, such as -0.5 or +0.75.

-- Understand how the bet settles based on goal margin
+- Understand how the bet settles based on goal margin.

 Compare the Line With the Price